Tuffy Stone Competition Pork Ribs, Cool Smoke Style

 What to do:

-Use a shaker to dust both sides of the rib racks generously, and let them sit at room temperature, uncovered, for 1 hour before cooking.
+Use a shaker to dust both sides of the rib racks generously with Tuffy Stone Classic BBQ Rub, and let them sit at room temperature, uncovered, for 1 hour before cooking.

-When you are ready to cook, heat the smoker to 275 degrees F pit temperature.
-Alternatively, heat a grill to 275 degrees F, using a 2-Zone setup, with 3 to 4 chunks of your favorite wood, in addition to the charcoal or gas.
+When you are ready to cook, heat the smoker to 275°F pit temperature.
+Alternatively, heat a grill to 275°F, using a 2-Zone setup, with 3 to 4 chunks of your favorite wood, in addition to the charcoal or gas.

 Place the ribs meat-side-up in the smoker, or on the grill over the indirect heat, and cook 2 hours, spraying the spareribs with apple juice every 30 minutes to moisten.

-In a small bowl, stir 1 cup Cool Smoke Barbecue Sauce together with ¼ cup honey and 2 teaspoons apple cider vinegar and set aside.
+Prepare the Barbecue Sauce.
+In a small bowl, stir 1 cup Tuffy Stone Original Barbecue Sauce together with ¼ cup honey and 2 teaspoons apple cider vinegar and set aside.

 Cut 2 (18 x 24-inch) lengths of foil to wrap each rib rack in a tight package.